Lydia Griggsby: Notable cases

 Griggsby has presided over several notable cases.
 In 2022, Judge Griggsby intervened in NAACP v.
-Baltimore County when she granted a preliminary injunction blocking the Baltimore County Council’s redistricting plan, finding it likely violated the Voting Rights Act by diluting Black voters’ electoral power.
+Baltimore County when she granted a preliminary injunction blocking the Baltimore County Council's redistricting plan, finding it likely violated the Voting Rights Act by diluting Black voters' electoral power.
 She ordered the county to submit a remedial map, and later accepted a revised plan that included one majority-Black district.

-In 2023, she oversaw the criminal trial of former Baltimore City State’s Attorney Marilyn Mosby (Maryland v.
+In 2023, she oversaw the criminal trial of former Baltimore City State's Attorney Marilyn Mosby (Maryland v.
 Mosby), who was charged with perjury and making false statements on mortgage applications.
 A jury found Mosby guilty on both counts of perjury related to withdrawals from her city retirement account, and later on two counts of making false mortgage applications in connection with vacation homes in Florida.
 Griggsby sentenced Mosby to twelve months of home confinement followed by supervised release.

 In 2025, Griggsby presided over GLMA v.
 NIH, a lawsuit filed by Lambda Legal on behalf of LGBTQ+ health researchers and advocacy groups after the Department of Health and Human Services revoked existing National Institutes of Health grants and blocked new applications for review.
 The plaintiffs alleged that the policy unlawfully targeted LGBTQ+-related programs.
-Griggsby granted a preliminary injunction, finding that the administration’s actions constituted unlawful discrimination in violation of the Fifth Amendment and Section 1557 of the Affordable Care Act, and ordered that funding be restored while the case proceeded.
+Griggsby granted a preliminary injunction, finding that the administration's actions constituted unlawful discrimination in violation of the Fifth Amendment and Section 1557 of the Affordable Care Act, and ordered that funding be restored while the case proceeded.

+In 2026, Griggsby presided over United States v.
+Tom Goldstein, a former United States Supreme Court advocate accused of tax fraud.

+Abusive workplace

+On February 10, 2026, NPR published an article about a December 17, 2025, United States Court of Appeals for the Fourth Circuit order where Griggsby acknowledged her chambers had "resulted in an abusive workplace" following a complaint by a former law clerk who alleged bullying, harsh verbal criticism, inadequate guidance, and intimidating behavior during the clerkship resulting in their resignation and transfer along with their co-clerk.
+The order, signed by Chief Judge Albert Diaz, concluded that after an investigation—which involved meeting with former clerks—clerk's feared asking questions, were subjected to intense questioning about large caseloads, and experienced stress-related health effects.
+Griggsby disputed some specific allegations while acknowledging that aspects of her management style had created an abusive environment and expressing regret for the impact on staff.
+As corrective action, the order stated that she agreed to undertake workplace-focused training and mentorship, meet regularly with the circuit's Director of Workplace Relations, and encourage future clerks to raise concerns through appropriate judicial channels, concluding that these steps constituted appropriate remedial measures.
+The matter drew criticism from advocacy group Legal Accountability Project, which argued the response was insufficient and highlighted broader concerns about accountability mechanisms within the federal judiciary.

+Personal life

+Griggsby is a member of the National Presbyterian Church and serves as a Deacon.